-The founder said that after the original version went online, the team started observing the website usage data and realized it was not going as expected.
-The team observed that the hotel owners were not able to compare different software solutions because these products rarely have the same set of features and, sometimes, hotels needed more than one software system to fulfill their requirements.
-Then, the startup changed the website: now, the hotel owner fills a form giving details about her business, and the system would match through a simple algorithm with solutions adapted to the business needs.
+The founder said that, after the original version had gone online, the team started observing the website usage data and realized it was not going as expected.
+The team observed that the hotel owners were not able to compare different software solutions because these products rarely have the same set of features, and, sometimes, hotels needed more than one software system to fulfill their requirements.
+Then, the startup changed the website to ask the hotel owner to fill an online form giving details about the business.
+Based on the information provided, the system would match the solutions adapted to the business needs.

-In the founder's words: \textit{``Initially, it started as a project similar to [review or comparison websites] then we started to collect data that was telling us that the hotel owners did not have the analytical capability to compare the features between one software and another [then, the product became] a system that allowed the hotel owner to tell us what were her needs fill in a form, and we, based on a simple algorithm, made the match between her needs and the database of software solutions that we had.''}

 In the interview with the developer, it was clear that his influence on the idea was limited.
-He thought that it was a good idea but does not have experience in the market.
+He thought that it was a good idea but did not have experience in the market.
 He trusted the founders regarding the business and focused on developing the solution.

 At the moment of data collection, the startup had its customer base growing, and it was close to break-even.
 It was looking to expand to other markets.